• Skip to primary navigation

 After a short ride up the chair lift to the top, you’ll find a little restaurant and pool area for the kids along with a museum featuring Jamaicans that made history with the bobsled team.

-Mayfield Falls in Pennycooke is an alternative to Dunn River Falls with fewer crowds and a relaxing atmosphere.
+Mayfield Falls in Pennycooke is an alternative to Dunn River Falls in Ocho Rios but with fewer crowds and a relaxing atmosphere.

 It has nine natural jacuzzies and a series of 21 cascading waterfalls.
 The tallest of these waterfalls is about 10-feet.

-Whatever your reasons are for visiting Jamaica, keep these key points in mind.
-High season runs from mid-December through mid-April.
+猡碉笍 Whatever your reasons are for visiting Jamaica, keep this in mind:

-Jamaica’s unique culture and landscape allow visitors to everything from relaxing on the beach to bobsled down a mountain and even visit the famous Bob Marley museum.
+Jamaica allows its visitors to enjoy everything from relaxing on the beach to bobsleding down a mountain and even visit the Bob Marley museum.

-The exquisite Jamaican street food on offer, the weather, and music make this an ideal vacation destination.
+Then of course all the firey Jamaican street food on offer, the warm weather, and music make this an ideal travel destination for many.

-So, no matter what style of travel you intend to do whilst on the island, Jamaica really does has something for everybody.
+So no matter what style of travel you intend to do whilst on the island, know that Jamaica aims to provide something for everybody who visits.

-Still not convinced?
-Why not compare Jamaica vs Puerto Rico to see if you can find more reasons to visit the city of San Juan instead?
+If you’re still not convinced… why not compare Jamaica and Puerto Rico to see if you can find better reasons to visit the city of San Juan instead?

 best time to visit jamaica